How to Handle Itchy Skin During Pregnancy?

 A skin tag is a tiny flap of tissue attached to your skin by a stalk.
 They are most often seen on the neck, chest, back, beneath the breasts, and in the crotch.
 They are prevalent in pregnant women and normally do not cause discomfort until something rubs on them.

-acne, psoriasis, and atopic dermatitis.
-All of these disorders may worsen during pregnancy.
+Conditions like acne, psoriasis, and atopic dermatitis may worsen during pregnancy.
 They should improve with the delivery of the child.

 Varicose Veins

-Hormonal changes during pregnancy may generate these twisted, swollen veins, which are mostly observed in the legs.
+Hormonal changes during pregnancy may generate these twisted, swollen veins, which are most noticeable in the legs.

 Blisters occur on your abdomen and may spread to other regions.
 This condition may increase your risk of problems, such as premature delivery.